 The hotel includes a replica bust of Robert Stevenson, and other lighthouse related artefacts, and the hotel includes the aptly name restaurant The Lantern Room.

-Find the full story and details of how to book in Lighthouse Accommodation Britain and Worldwide
+Find the full story and details in Lighthouse Accommodation Britain and Worldwide